panrg/path-properties/draft-enghardt-panrg-path-properties.md

 This Section gives some examples of Path Properties which may be useful, e.g., for the use cases described in {{use-cases}}.

-Path properties may be relatively dynamic, e.g., the one-way delay of a packet sent over a specific path, or non-dynamic, i.e., only change infrequently.
+Path properties may be relatively dynamic, e.g., the one-way delay of a packet sent over a specific path, or non-dynamic, e.g., the MTU of an ethernet link which only changes infrequently.
 Usefulness over time differs depending on how dynamic a property is:
 The merit of a momentary measurement of a dynamic path property diminishes greatly as time goes on, e.g. the merit of an RTT measurement from a few seconds ago is quite small, while a non-dynamic path property might stay relevant for a longer period of time, e.g. a NAT typically stays on a specific path during the lifetime of a connection involving packets sent over this path.